jessicahattig/capstone/README.md

       - Canva.

 - **PnR Special Fundraising Dinner**
   - To raise money for PAC.
 Chefs to offer up their labor and spacing at Celio.
-This event might funnel through there as well, maybe sell...
+This event might funnel through there as well, maybe sell tickets on website?

+#### Website Guide and Framework

+### Programming Language
+- Very familiar with **C#**, **JavaScript**, and **React**.
+  - **C#:** Well-versed in creating effective views for different sections of the website.
+    - Database: **SQL**.
+  - **React:** Proficient in building a highly responsive main page and a few additional views.
+    - Database: **NoSQL**, hosted on the cloud, **Firebase**.

+### English and Spanish

+Thoughts on having English and Spanish versions of the website.

+## Using C# (ASP.NET Core Backend):

+1. **Resource Files:**
+   - Store your strings, labels, and content for both English and Spanish versions in resource files.
+You can create separate resource files for each language.

+2. **Middleware:**
+   - Implement middleware to detect the user's language preference based on their browser settings or user selection.
+Set the selected language in a user session or cookie.

+3. **Backend Logic:**
+   - Use the selected language to fetch the appropriate content from the resource files and provide it to the frontend when rendering the views.

+## Using React (Frontend):

+1. **Localization Libraries:**
+   - Utilize localization libraries like `react-i18next` or `react-intl` to manage translations and switch between languages on the frontend.

+2. **Language Switch Function:**
+   - Create a function that allows users to switch the language.
+This function should update the language preference in the state or context and trigger a re-render of the components with the updated language content.

+3. **Translate Components:**
+   - Wrap components or text elements that need translation with the localization library's translation functions.

+## Questions
+- Can I combine programming languages, or can I only pick one programming language?
+- What domain hosting website would be best to use with PayPal?

 ## License
 MIT License